microsoft/Commercial-Marketplace-SaaS-API-Emulator/docs/scenarios.md

 ## Scenario 3 - ISV hosted landing page and webhook
 ![Custom webhook](images/scenario-custom-webhook.png)

-This configuration value can be set through the UI: Navigate to the emulator interview, select _config_, set the _Webhook URL_ and click _set_.
+This configuration value can be set through the UI: Navigate to the emulator user interface, select _config_, set the _Webhook URL_ and click _set_.

 ![Custom webhook ui config](images/scenario-custom-webhook-ui-config.png)